BirdeeHub/make_minesweeper_tutorial/app/README.md

 MineSweeper.java contains the ever-important main function that launches everything, as well as logic for command line launching straight to game window.

+MineSweeper.java also contains the hook to copy OverwriteJar.class to a temp directory and run it upon exiting.

+OverwriteJar.java overwrites the main jar with the jar from the temp directory, and then cleans up the extra jar in the temp directory and then deletes itself.

 The rest of the source files are just the other windows.

-**Random note** I play with scaling to make my terrible explosions look good.
-Go to Game Over Function at end of Grid and do what it says if you want to use a real explosion icon

 _______________________________________________________________________________________________________________________________________________